Academic Rules and Procedures

-- Students in the professional schools who are registered in internship courses during the summer modules may be allowed to exceed the total allowed credits for the summer provided the requirements for the internship are fulfilled beyond the summer modules.
+- Students in the professional schools who are registered in internship courses during the summer term may be allowed to exceed the total allowed credits for the summer provided the requirements for the internship are fulfilled beyond the summer.

-- In special cases, the Academic School Council may allow students to exceed the allowed maximum load for a regular semester, within the constraints of the University Charter.
-This does not apply to the summer modules.
+- In special cases, the Academic School Council may allow students to exceed the allowed maximum load, within the constraints of the University Charter.

 I. Repeating Courses

 - Undergraduate student may repeat a course up to two times and will receive credit once for the course.
 It should be noted that a WF in a course counts as a repeat.
 Students are not allowed to repeat a course in which they have earned a grade above C+, or an Incomplete.
 When a course is repeated, only the highest grade earned in the course will be included when calculating the student’s cumulative and major GPA.

 - If a student registers for a course at LAU that has already been transferred from another institution, this transferred course will be deleted from the transcript and replaced by the grade received in the course taken at LAU.